I’m in love with all of the ombré I’ve been seeing lately, so I decided to incorporate it into my February calendar.

 Wanna make one?
 We could be matching calendar buddies. :)

-You can download a PDF of the background here (updated for 2015), and the Silhouette cutting file here.
+You can download a PDF of the background here (updated for 2016), and the Silhouette cutting file here.
 If you don’t have a Silhouette, I also made a PDF of the hearts that you could just print directly onto colored cardstock and then cut out.
 You can download it here.
+UPDATE: Due to the number of requests, I can no longer create custom calendar pages for specific dates (other than February 14th), however, I do sell them in my Etsy shop for a small fee.
+You can view them here.

 As always, thanks for stopping by!